-- Heat the milk in a small saucepan until it is lukewarm (100F/37C).
-Add the butter in small cubes and melt it in the warm milk.
-Ensure the mixture is still lukewarm and remove it from the heat.1 cup milk, 1/3 cup butter
+- Heat the milk in a small saucepan until it is lukewarm (100F/37C) and remove it from the heat.1 cup milk

-- Add the dried yeast and 1 tbsp of sugar and stir thoroughly until the yeast is starting to dissolve.
-Set aside.1/3 cup sugar, 1 1/2 tsp active dried yeast
+- Add the dried yeast and 1 tsp of sugar and stir thoroughly.
+Set aside for the yeast to activate (bloom).1/3 cup sugar, 1 1/2 tsp active dried yeast

 - In a large bowl, combine the sifted flour, remaining sugar, and salt.
-Add the activated yeast, a beaten egg, and the vanilla essence, and mix everything thoroughly for about 5 minutes.1 pinch salt, 4 cups all-purpose flour, 1 tsp vanilla essence, 1 egg, 1/3 cup sugar
+Add the activated yeast, a beaten egg, and the vanilla essence.
+Mix everything thoroughly for about 5 minutes.1 pinch salt, 4 cups all-purpose flour, 1 tsp vanilla essence, 1 egg, 1/3 cup sugar

 - Form a large dough ball and cover the bowl with a tea towel.
 Let it rest in a warm spot for 45 minutes for the first rise.

 - Line a baking tray with parchment paper.1/2 cup chocolate chops

 - Roll the dough out into a 30x30cm square using a rolling pin, and add the chocolate chips evenly.
 Roll the dough up from one end and cut the roll into 8 evenly sized portions.